vinefeeder/VineFeeder/README.md

     Download Media: Select a media item to start the download process.
 **Services**

-Currently two services are working  - All4 and BBC and partially ITVX, but BBC and ITVX are still buggy - others may be available over time.
+Currently three services are working  - All4, BBC and ITVX and partially ITVX, but expect a few teething bugs.
+Other services: I next plan to work on My5

 **Custom Services**

-To add a new streaming service:
+To add a new service:

     Create a new folder for the service inside the services directory.
     Add the following: